Get the app

 Byes: padding the field to a power of two

 Brackets only come in power-of-two sizes — 4, 8, 16 or 32 slots.
 If your entry count lands in between, the field is padded with byes: empty slots that concede their "match" automatically.
 Byes always go to the top seeds — the reward for seeding high is a first-round rest.
 The arithmetic is simple: next power of two minus entrants.
 13 entrants play in a 16-slot bracket, so seeds 1, 2 and 3 each get a bye and skip straight to the second round.
-This generator places and resolves the byes the moment you build the bracket.
+This generator places and resolves the byes the moment you build the bracket — in both formats.

 Seeding: why 1 and 2 can only meet in the final